 Over the decades, these Eucalyptus trees flourished, forming a canopy and creating a true tunnel.
-However, catastrophic hurricanes Iwa (in 1982) and Iniki (in 1992), brought wind speeds of over 225 kmph, destroying many of the island’s trees — including some from the tunnel.
+However, two hurricanes Iwa (in 1982) and Iniki (in 1992), brought wind speeds of over 225 kmph, destroying many of the island’s trees — including some from the tunnel.
 Thankfully, the trees grew taller and stronger and have since thrived.
 Today, they are a fragrant, mile-long stretch and top out at over 100 feet high.

-Visitors head to the South Shore for countless reason: To spend the day adventuring at Poipu Beach (once named America’s Best Beach by The Travel Channel), to seek the curious Spouting Horn anomaly along the rocky coast, to hit the most popular retail experience on the island at the Shops at Kukuiula, or to check into any number of world-class resorts and hotels.
+Visitors head to the South Shore for countless reasons: To spend the day adventuring at Poipu Beach (once named America’s Best Beach by The Travel Channel), to seek the curious Spouting Horn anomaly along the rocky coast, to hit the most popular retail experience on the island at the Shops at Kukuiula, or to check into any number of world-class resorts and hotels.
 Others are simply on their way up the highway to go hiking through Waimea Canyon or to discover the singular beauty of sailing along the Na Pali Coast.
-Wherever they may be headed, the wonderful Tree Tunnel is there to welcome them to the South Shore, offering up a dazzling green entryway that whispers “Aloha, friends — come on in!”
+Wherever they may be headed, the wonderful Tree Tunnel is a grand gateway and is there to welcome them to the South Shore, offering up a dazzling green entryway that whispers “Aloha, friends — come on in!”